 The build, stage by stage

-AWOOGA came together in roughly nine chapters.
+AWOOGA came together in roughly ten chapters.
 Here’s how a stack of plywood became a tugboat.

 The Bottom